lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 For better receive sensitivity, lower transmit jitter and to be standard compliant, a dedicated, differential USB transceiver such as the [USB1T11A](https://www.mouser.com/datasheet/2/149/fairchild%20semiconductor_usb1t11a-320893.pdf) or the [USB1T20](https://www.onsemi.com/pub/Collateral/USB1T20-D.pdf) must be used (see Section 7.1.4.1 of the [USB 2.0 specification](https://www.usb.org/document-library/usb-20-specification)).
 Depending on the selected USB transceiver, either the differential or the single-ended transmit and receive paths or a combination of the two can be used to interface the IP block with the transceiver.

-When prototyping on FPGAs (here the interface can be implemented with pseudo-differential 3.3V GPIO pins and an oversampling receiver for recovery of the bitstream and clock alignment), the single-ended signal pairs can be used.
+When prototyping on FPGAs (here the interface can be implemented with pseudo-differential 3.3V GPIO pins and an oversampling receiver for recovery of the bitstream and clock alignment), the differential signal pairs can be used with LVCMOS I/O buffers, driven as though they were single-ended.
 External to the IP, these should be combined to drive the actual pins when transmit is enabled and receive otherwise.
 Using standard 3.3V IO pads allows use on most FPGAs although the drive strength and series termination resistors may need to be adjusted to meet the USB signal eye.
 On a Xilinx Artix-7 (and less well tested Spartan-7) part, setting the driver to the 8mA, FAST setting seems to work well with a 22R series termination (and with a 0R series termination).